Also see: Best Tech Deals

 In other words, data can be sent much quicker, and you’re more likely to maintain a usefully fast connection when you’re further away - even several rooms or floors removed from your wireless router.

 One way the latest wireless version been optimised is by using multiple aerials, as we’ve already seen with 11n Wi-Fi.
 But 11ac raises the speed again.

-Another trick used to good effect is beamforming, a way to aim radio energy more directionally from router to laptop.
-This is achieved through a phased-array technique, where signals from one aerial are fractionally delayed compared to another, to create areas of constructive interference in the direction required.
 Some of the latest routers support MU-MIMO, which means the router can communicate with multiple devices at the same time rather than having to quickly send data to different devices in turn, which is how all non-MU-MIMO routers do it.
-See more at What is MU-MIMO?
+We explain this more fully in What is MU-MIMO?